foxnewsnetwork/stripex/README.md

 The goal is to map all objects in the Stripe API 1-1

+Because Elixir is essentially Ruby with a tan and a different colored blouse, StripeX attempts to mimic ruby_stripe's API as closely as reasonable.

 ### TODO List
 Things to do haven't been checked.